en flag +1 214 306 68 37

 Apache Cassandra vs. Hadoop Distributed File System: When Each is Better

 Apache Cassandra and Apache Hadoop are members of the same Apache Software Foundation family.
 We could have contrasted these two frameworks, but that comparison would not be fair because Apache Hadoop is the ecosystem that encompasses several components.
 As Cassandra is responsible for big data storage, we have chosen its equivalent from the Hadoop’s ecosystem, which is Hadoop Distributed File System (HDFS).
-Here, we’ll try to find out if Cassandra and HDFS are like twins who are identical in appearance and just bear different names, or they are rather a brother and a sister who may look similar, but still are very different.
+Both Cassandra and HDFS enjoy wide adoption among businesses.
+According to the Cassandra Community report, 41% of the surveyed organizations use Cassandra as their primary database, with 50% of their data being handled by it.
+Hadoop market (together with HDFS as the framework’s component) also indicates high adoption rates and is projected to reach $1,560 billion by 2033.

-Cassandra vs HDFS
+Cassandra vs HDFS - ScienceSoft

 Before we dwell on the features that distinguish HDFS and Cassandra, we should understand the peculiarities of their architectures, as they are the reason for many differences in functionality.
 If you look at the picture below, you’ll see two contrasting concepts.
 HDFS’s architecture is hierarchical.
 It contains a master node, as well as numerous slave nodes.
 On the contrary, Cassandra’s architecture consists of multiple peer-to-peer nodes and resembles a ring.

-Cassandra vs. Hadoop architecture
+Cassandra vs. Hadoop architecture - ScienceSoft

-5 Key functional differences
+5 Key Functional Differences

 1. Dealing with massive data sets

 Both HDFS and Cassandra are designed to store and process massive data sets.
 However, you would need to make a choice between these two, depending on the data sets you have to deal with.
 HDFS is a perfect choice for writing large files to it.
 HDFS is designed to take one big file, split it into multiple smaller files and distribute them across the nodes.
 In fact, if you need to read some files from HDFS, the operation is reverse: HDFS has to collect multiple files from different nodes and deliver some result that corresponds to your query.
 By contrast, Cassandra is the perfect choice for writing and reading multiple small records.
 Its masterless architecture enables fast writes and reads from any node.
-This makes IT solution architects opt for Cassandra if it is required to work with time series data, which is usually the basis for the Internet of Things.
+High Cassandra performance makes IT solution architects opt for the database if it is required to work with time series data, which is usually the basis for the Internet of Things.

 While in theory HDFS and Cassandra look mutually exclusive, in real life they may coexist.
 If we continue with the IoT big data, we can come up with a scenario where HDFS is used for a data lake.
 In this case, new readings will be added to Hadoop files (say, there will be a separate file per each sensor).
 At the same time, a data warehouse may be built on Cassandra.